ptle/Movie-Trailer-Website/README.md

 Implements The Open Movie Database API call.
 Some limitations are that if movies are incorrectly spelled then the data will not properly populate.
 Also right now this implementation only uses six of my favorite movies.
-If you want to change the data you must change the favorite_movie_names and trailers lists accordingly. **Make sure these lists are always the same size or errors will occur!**
+If you want to change the data you must change the favorite_movie_names and trailers lists accordingly. **MAKE SURE THESE LISTS ARE THE SAME SIZE OR ERRORS WILL OCCUR**